tahoe-lafs/tahoe-lafs/docs/frontends/drop-upload.rst

 A drop-upload can occur in parallel with an upload by a different frontend, though. (`#1459`_)

-If there are a large number of near-simultaneous file creation or change events (greater than the number specified in the file ``/proc/sys/fs/inotify/max_queued_events``), it is possible that some events could be missed.
+On Linux, if there are a large number of near-simultaneous file creation or change events (greater than the number specified in the file ``/proc/sys/fs/inotify/max_queued_events``), it is possible that some events could be missed.
 This is fairly unlikely under normal circumstances, because the default value of ``max_queued_events`` in most Linux distributions is 16384, and events are removed from this queue immediately without waiting for the corresponding upload to complete. (`#1430`_)

+The Windows implementation might also occasionally miss file creation or change events, due to limitations of the underlying Windows API (ReadDirectoryChangesW).
+We do not know how likely or unlikely this is.
+(`#1431`_)

 Some filesystems may not support the necessary change notifications.
 So, it is recommended for the local directory to be on a directly attached